icopy-site/awesome/docs/awesome/awesome-love2d.md

 Other awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.ove-shaders) - A collection of shaders designed to work in LÖVE
 * [awesome-pico8](https://github.com/felipebueno/awesome-PICO-8) - A curated list of PICO-8 resources, tutorials, tools and more

+Other awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.ove-shaders) - A collection of shaders designed to work in LÖVE
+* [awesome-pico8](https://github.com/felipebueno/awesome-PICO-8) - A curated list of PICO-8 resources, tutorials, tools and more

 Other awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.